By Emma Athena

 City council appoints the city manager and two other city employees: the city attorney and the municipal judge.
 All city staff report to either the manager, attorney or municipal judge.
 These three employees report to the city council.

 It’s been more than a decade since one of these three positions has been up for appointment.
 City manager Jane Brautigam, who has served since 2008 and is the first woman to hold the position, retired at the end of October 2020.
 She is the longest serving city manager in modern Boulder history.
+City Attorney Tom Carr followed in June, after 10 years with the city.

 Role of the city attorney: